Geonovum/MIM-Werkomgeving/MIM-1.2-Engels/introduction.md

 ## Usage Guide

-The building blocks, or model elements, described in this metamodel can be used to create an information model.
-To create such an information model, it is usually sufficient to go through the chapter [Metamodel General](#metamodel-general), choose modeling with either UML or linked data, and read the corresponding chapter.
-You can treat the other chapters for reference, for when questions arise during modeling.
-Next, take your favorite modeling tool and start modelleren.
+The building blocks, or model elements, described in this meta-model can be used to create an information model.
+To create such an information model, it usually suffices to go through the chapter Metamodel General, choose modelling with either UML or linked data, and read the corresponding chapter.
+You can treat the other chapters as reference work, for when questions arise during modelling.
+Next, take your favourite modelling tool and get started.
+Tools have been created for certain modelling tools, so you can use these tools to create the model elements by clicking on them and dragging them to a diagram, for example, and also validate whether your model correctly follows the MIM (which is automatic if you use the tools).
+Finally, it is possible to look at information models of organisations that have already published an MIM information model.
+Detailed examples will also be created for specific modelling and queries.

+## What is an information model

+When we want to collect, register or exchange information on certain topics, it is important to first describe this information properly.
+We do this so that it is clear and unambiguous for anyone working with the information:
+- what the information is about, e.g. information about a person or a building.
+Person and building are called the objects, the subjects of conversation
+- that these subjects of conversation are modelled as information objects
+- the properties/characteristics themselves, whose information we keep, e.g. the name of a person or the year of construction of a building;
+- what the meaning of that information is, the semantics - how this information is structured, in terms of interrelationships and the internal structure of the data.